S3-working-group/s3-practical-guide/docs/all.md

 ###### Key Metrics

-Key <dfn data-info="Metric: A quantifiable measure used to track and assess progress, evaluate outcomes and determine success">Metrics</dfn> are critical indicators of progress.
+Key <dfn data-info="Metric: A quantifiable measure used to track and assess progress, evaluate outcomes and determine success">Metrics</dfn> are statistics that serve as critical indicators of progress, project health or performance.
 They relate to the primary driver (and/or purpose), key responsibilities, challenges, deliverables, and delegator responsibilities defined for this domain.

 Key Metrics are monitored and assessed frequently.
 They are relevant criteria for evaluating outcomes and success in scheduled reviews (see “Evaluation” below).